jawalsh/comic-book-paratexts/pages/essay.md

 {% include feature/image.html objectid="cbp_901" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

 This cover includes information on creators not found elsewhere in the document.
-For instance, the formal credits on the interior splash page (See fig. x) omit John Romita, who inkied Jack Kirby’s pencils for the document’s cover (see fig. ) .
+For instance, the formal credits on the interior splash page (See fig. x) omit John Romita, who inked Jack Kirby’s pencils for the document’s cover (see fig. ) .

 {% include feature/image.html objectid="cbp_902" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Interior splash page credits to Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

 {% include feature/image.html objectid="cbp_905" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Artists’ signatures on the cover Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

-## slide 10
-- signed work, creators names
-- only place we see Romita

-## slide 11
-- content advisories
-- comics code authorization
-- Of course the presence of the small comics code seal as a paratext carries with it an enormous load of important political and cultural baggage.
+The rather inconspicuous seal of the Comics Code Authority signals the fraught and complicated history of the 1950s campaign against comics, spearheaded by psychologist Frederic Wertham.
+Wertham argued that comics were .
+Senate hearings.
+Librarians.
+Comics Code Authority.

 ## slide 12
 - the interior title page or splash page contains other implications